 Youth soccer clubs can be found in every corner of the country, and they can be costly to operate.
 The sport’s growth, especially at the youth level, has been tremendous.
 There are an estimated three million youth soccer players in the United States.

 There are numerous opportunities for youth players of all skill levels and abilities to participate in the sport.
 Local clubs are constantly competing with each other to attract the best players and build their names.

-However, as these clubs continue to grow, the amount of money they need to compete grows as well.
+However, as these clubs continue to grow, the money they need to compete also grows.